eshaham/israeli-bank-scrapers/CONTRIBUTING.md

 > IMPORTANT: Under `tests` library exists `.gitignore` file that ignore the test configuration file thus this file will not be commited to github.
 Still when you create new PRs make sure that you didn't explicitly added it to the PR.

-This library support both testing against company api and also against mock data.
+This library supports both testing against credit card companies / banks api and also against mock data.
 Until we will have a good coverage of scrapers test with mock data, the default configuration is set to execute real companies api tests.

 ### Changing tests options
 Modify property `options` in the test configuration file.
 This object is passed as-is to the scraper.